DeannaCarina/CI-MP-1/readme-files/DEPLOYMENT.md

             <li>git push - to push all committed shanges to the GitHub repo associated with the GitPod workspace</li>
             <li>commit --amend - I am prone to typing errors, this command came in very handy for changing the wording or spelling of the most recent commit</li>
             <li>git reset "commit hash" - I only used this a couple of times when I decided to take certain sections in a different directions e.g. resize all images to a certain size, commit and push, but then decide I want them to be bigger/smaller.</li>
+            <li>git push -f - This was used to force changes through to the GitHub repo if either "commit --amend" or "git reset" were used</li>
         </ul>
     </li>
 </ol>